-On that tour, there was only myself and this Canadian couple.
-It just so happened that they were immigration lawyers, and of course, naturally the conversation went to comparison of countries and the like.
-They were curious about the status of women in my part of the world and as always I was ever so happy to ‘enlighten’ them with what it is really like and not what most westerners know it to be because of media platforms that distort reality at best.
+On that tour, there was only me and this Canadian couple.
+It just so happened that they were immigration lawyers, and of course, naturally, the conversation went to a comparison of countries and the like.
+They were curious about the status of women in my part of the world and as always I was ever so happy to ‘enlighten’ them about what it is really like and not what most westerners know it to be because of media platforms that distort reality at best.

 Richard casually said: ” So why don’t you apply to immigrate to Canada?
 You’ll make for a good candidate.”

 To which I replied: “Canada?
 As in Igloos and Eskimos?
 As in at the very far end of the world?
 No thank you.”

 Like, come on!!
 I had just arrived in Italy, I had the whole of Europe to explore and he was suggesting I go to Canada, and do what?
 Build snowmen!
 I’d never been across the Atlantic up until that time, had no clue what it was like, and had no ambition or desire whatsoever to even consider going there.

 That was the end of that story.
 Sure enough though, towards the end of my time in Italy, and as I realized the bitter reality that I was to go back to Abu Dhabi… (aka my apparent prison at the time)… Canada all of a sudden, didn’t sound all too bad.
 And before leaving Italy for good, I gave the Canadian embassy a call and I went and got the police certificate that was one of the requirements of the immigration application… I thought to myself why not, let me get it, just in case.